Azure/azure-sdk/docs/dotnet/introduction.md

 }
 ```

-The _Options_ class is designed similarly to .NET custom attributes, where required service method parameters are modeled as _Options_ class constructor parameters and get-only properties, and optional parameters are get-set properties.
+The _Options class_ is designed similarly to .NET custom attributes.
+Specifically, an _Options class_ takes values that would otherwise be modeled as required service method parameters as required constructor parameters and exposes them as get-only properties on the type.
+Values that would otherwise be modeled as optional service method parameters are not included in constructor signatures, and are exposed as get-set properties on the type.

-{% include requirement/MUST id="dotnet-params-complex" %} use the _options_ parameter pattern for complex service methods.
+{% include requirement/MUST id="dotnet-params-complex" %} use the _options parameter_ pattern for complex service methods.

-{% include requirement/MAY id="dotnet-params-complex" %} use the _options_ parameter pattern for simple service methods that you expect to `grow` in the future.
+{% include requirement/MAY id="dotnet-params-complex-grow" %} use the _options parameter_ pattern for simple service methods that are expected to "grow" in the future, that is, where it is expected that the service API will add values over time such that the number of parameters in the method signature will eventually exceed the threshold for a _complex method_.

-{% include requirement/MAY id="dotnet-params-complex" %} add simple overloads of methods using the _options_ parameter pattern.
+{% include requirement/MAY id="dotnet-params-complex-overloads" %} add simple overloads of methods using the _options parameter_ pattern.

-If in common scenarios, users are likely to pass just a small subset of what the _options_ parameter represents, consider adding an overload with a parameter list representing just this subset.
+If in common scenarios, users are likely to pass just a small subset of what the _options parameter_ represents, consider adding an overload with a parameter list representing just this subset.
+For example:

 ```csharp
     // main overload taking the options property bag